mikehostetler/codeswarm-master/README.md

 To define / redefine the session timeout you need to specify the `timeout` parameter of the `couch_httpd_auth` section of the configuration, in seconds:

 ![session timeout](docs/images/session_timeout.png)

+## Admin rights

+In order to add foreign projects (projects you are not a github admin of), you need to bead admin rights.

+To give a user admin rights go to the `_users` database in CouchDB and edit the relevant user.
+Edit the `roles` attribute and add an `admin` value to it.
+Save the user document.

+The user must logout and login in order to get the privileges.